 The last place you can help them is CP72 Voutiani Gas station which is just 10 kilometres to go.
 You should be smiling and hugging your runner.

 *TIP* Give yourself a high five and remind your runner to collect their flag from CP74.

 From the gas station at CP72 you can leave your runner and get yourself parked up in Sparta.
 You should have enough time to park, walk to the finish straight and order yourself a nice cold beer.
 Enjoy the spectacle of the finish and the sight of your runner kissing the foot of Leonidas.
 Congratulations crew, you earned it!

 *TIP* – After the race you runner will likely have to attend the medical tent !! – Don’t freak out, the staff are brilliant.

-Thanks to Darren Strachan for putting the article together with input from Jeff Strachan, Laura Ellis and Russell Tullet.
+This article as written by Darren Strachan in 2018 with input from Jeff Strachan, Laura Ellis and Russell Tullet.